Skip to content

 • Roll in the genoa

-• Install tack lines rollers to the bowsprit
+• Install tack line rollers to the bowsprit

 • Install barberhaulers to the Parasailor sheets